mila-iqia/babyai/README.md

 ### Demonstration Dataset

-Generating demonstrations takes a significant amount of computational resources, on the orde of 24 hours on one machine for some of the harder levels.
+Generating demonstrations takes a significant amount of computational resources, on the order of 24 hours on one machine for some of the harder levels.
 The demonstrations used for the ICLR 2019 submission can be downloaded from a shared [Google Drive folder](https://drive.google.com/drive/folders/124DhBJ5BdiLyRowkYnVtfcYHKre9ouSp?usp=sharing).

 ## Manual Installation